schmitech/aws-cli-automation-utils/README.md

    npm update
    ```

-2. Check for AWS service updates that might affect the DR solution.
+2. Check for AWS service updates that might affect the solution.

 3. Review and update the `ec2-config.yaml` file periodically to ensure it reflects current requirements.